shellrider-games/Starfarer/notes/DESIGNDOCUMENT.md

 - attacking faction authority - Lose 3 points to a min of Hostile.

 * Ally
-	- help players in battle if there is an ally ship nearby.
+	- Help players in battle if there is an ally ship nearby
 	- Best trade prices
 	- Ability to purchase special ships/items
-	- High priority to respond to calls for distress if outside the factions controlled space. will travel outside factions controlled space to reach you(if they hear the distress call in the first place)
+	- High priority to respond to calls for distress if outside the faction's controlled space.
+Will travel outside faction's controlled space to reach you (if they hear the distress call in the first place)
-	- fees and punishment for crimes are less severe(but still lower reputation)
+	- Fees and punishment for crimes are less severe (but still lower reputation)
 	- Rare to be scanned/bothered by faction authority unless in high security sectors.
 * Friendly
 	- Better trade prices
-	- less likely to be scanned by faction authority
+	- Less likely to be scanned by faction authority
-	- will respond to distress calls. won't leave safe space to reach you.
+	- Will respond to distress calls; but won't leave safe space to reach you.
 * Neutral
-	- normal trade prices
+	- Normal trade prices
-	- will be scanned when near faction authority
+	- Will be scanned when near faction authority.
 * Untrusted
-	- worse trading prices
+	- Worse trading prices
-	- faction authority will send a ship to scan you if you are in their space.
+	- Faction authority will send a ship to scan you if you are in their space
-	- shady dealers inside the faction may be weary of doing business as you getting caught may lead the authorities back to the shady dealer.
+	- Shady dealers inside the faction may be wary of doing business as you getting caught may lead the authorities back to the shady dealer
-	- certian shady dealers may offer more lucritive jobs with higher risk of lowering your reputation further with the controlling faction.
+	- Certain shady dealers may offer more lucritive jobs with higher risk of lowering your reputation further with the controlling faction.
 * Hostile
-	- no trading at normal traders. they won't trade with an enemy.(if you can even get close to a trading post in the first place)
+	- No trading at normal traders; they won't trade with an enemy (if you can even get close to a trading post in the first place)
-	- faction authority will scan their sectors looking for your ship and if your ship is detected will treat you as an enemy. sending ships to hunt you down. until you leave the factions controlled space or raise your reputation.
+	- Faction authority will scan their sectors looking for your ship, and if detected, will treat you as an enemy, sending ships to hunt you down (until you leave the faction's controlled space or raise your reputation)
-	- shady dealers in other factions may offer high paying high risk jobs that have you go into hostile faction territory
+	- Shady dealers in other factions may offer high paying high risk jobs that have you go into hostile faction territory
-	- gain reputation for factions that are also hostile to the same faction. enemy of my enemy is my friend.
+	- Gain reputation for factions that are also hostile to the same faction (enemy of my enemy is my friend).

 ## Trade & Economy